How to Hold a Camera Correctly

 So just like using the viewfinder tuck those arms in against your sides and bring the camera closer to your eyes.

-- For either situation, depending on the weight of the camera, grip one side with one hand usually the right where the shutter button is and the position the other hand underneath the body or if it’s a fairly long lens then under the lens.
+- Again, depending on the weight of the camera, grip one side with one hand usually the right where the shutter button is and the position the other hand underneath the body or if it’s a fairly long lens then under the lens.

 - Ideally you want to stand with your legs shoulder width apart so that you well grounded.